qeba/node_exporter_install_script/README.md

 - Current version: v1.1.2

 ## How it works?
-- This script will conver the NodeExporter to script and run basic testing.
+- This script will convert the NodeExporter to script and run basic testing.